 We accept a variety of health insurance plans and will submit claims on your behalf.
 Certain coverage restrictions may apply based on your individual benefit package.

 Medical School, Northwestern University - Feinberg School of Medicine - 2012

-Fellowship, Spinal Cord Injury UPMC University of Pittsburgh Medical Center - 2017
+Fellowship, Spinal Cord Injury University of Pittsburgh Medical Center - 2017

-Residency, Physical Medicine & Rehabilitation UPMC University of Pittsburgh Medical Center - 2016
+Residency, Physical Medicine & Rehabilitation University of Pittsburgh Medical Center - 2016